 Disconnect is a great option if you want to block just one specific social network.
 It comes with individual extensions to stop Facebook, Twitter or Google from tracking you around the web, while also giving you the option to download one extension for all three.
 Available for Firefox, Chrome and Safari, the extension will let you know if Facebook, Twitter, LinkedIn, Google and Yahoo are tracking you on any given site, and will stop them from storing a cookie on your computer.

-Collusion for Chrome and Safari is a second tool available from the same team that brought us Disconnect, while Firefox users can use Mozilla’s own original version.
+Firefox users can use Mozilla’s own Lightbeam.
 The extension will let you know which ad networks are tracking you through this site, and maps out the sites that are accessing your data in an interesting visual way.
 Collusion is very useful for those who really want to understand how your data is being used, and to view connections and commonalities between all the different sites they visit.

 Available for Firefox, Chrome, Safari, Opera and Internet Explorer, Ghostery is a great option for those of you who are looking for a bit of additional information beyond just who or what you’re blocking.